-It was around 3PM when I got the call that I had another patient on the way.
+It was around 3PM on a Tuesday when I got the call saying that I had another patient coming from the ED.
 Ouch.
 By this point in the day, I had already been juggling a team of five patients for 8 hours.
-Two of these patients were quite sick and needed a lot of my attention.
-The other three were all at varying stages of the discharge process.
+Two of these patients were quite sick and needed extensive care.
+The other three were all at varying stages of the discharge process which meant that things were just incredibly chaotic right then.

-Nurses tend to dread hearing those words.
-These patients usually arrive on our unit quite upset, in pain, and needing a lot of attention right away.
-Also, withdrawal is a complicated process, so we also know that the patient’s condition can go from seemingly fine, to being in ICU on a ventilator in a matter of a few hours.
-We see a lot of these patients on our unit, and we’ve all witnessed how quickly things can turn incredibly ugly.
+A patient’s condition can deteriorate from being seemingly fine, to them needing restraints and the help of a ventilator within just a few hours.
+We see a lot of these patients on our unit, and we’ve all witnessed just how quickly things can turn incredibly ugly.

 So, when I got the next call that this new patient had actually arrived on the unit, I headed to the room to get started, but I have to admit, my steps were heavy with dread.

-I was trying to cover my surprise as I sat down and she looked me straight in the eyes and simply said, “I need your help”.
+I was trying to cover my surprise as I sat down near her bed.
+But before I had the chance to ask her even a single question, she looked me straight in the eyes and simply said, “I need your help”.

 Those clear, blue eyes clouded with tears as she began telling her story.
 Things had been rough for a long time.
-She had been drinking too much, and basically had “screwed everything up”.
+She had been drinking too much, and basically had “messed everything up”.
 She had lost everything and had been “couch surfing” for many months now.
-But she had even somehow managed to screw that up because now she was living in her car.
-In Orlando’s summertime heat.
+But she had even somehow managed to mess that up because now she was friendless and living in her car.
+In Orlando’s suffocating heat.

 So, as different as this patient appeared to me at first glance, I knew that chances were great that she wasn’t so different after all.